HES-Capstone-dBio/dbio-protocol/README.md

 Upon submitting a request with well-formatted JSON, the requester should be presented with one of the following responses:
 - `200 Ok` - The access request object was created.
-- `409 Conflict` - This access request already exists in the system.
+- `500 Internal Server Error` - This access request already exists in the system.

 #### `GET /dbio/access_requests/{requestee-eth-address}?filter=(open|all)`
 The get request to `/dbio/access_requests/{requestee-eth-address}?filter=(open|all)` takes as path parameters the following items: